roheen781/North-by-Northeast-Journeys-main/content/english/treks/Walking Tour Meghalaya.md

 title: "Walking Tour of Meghalaya: Walks in the clouds"
 date: 2018-09-24T14:48:03+06:00
 description : "Walking Tour of Meghalaya.
 A series of day walks across the Khasi and Jaintia hills of Meghalaya"
-bg_image: images/background/treks/walking tour of meghalaya main.jpg
+bg_image: images/background/treks/walking-tour-of-meghalaya.jpg
-image : images/background/treks/Walking tour of Meghalaya .jpg live_demo :
+image : images/background/treks/Walking-tour-of-Meghalaya .jpg
+live_demo :
 case_study :
 category: Easy to moderate